mauriziopaul/intro-to-R/_posts/2016-07-11-Lesson-05-data-modeling.md

 The column `type` has two levels corresponding to the type of event being recorded (`word` or `death`).

-The column `word` has 61 levels corresponding to 60 unique _censored_ words (not appropriate for class, thus bleeped out), with `word_1` representing a placeholder for death (I could have reassigned these to have `NA` values).
+The column `word` has 61 levels corresponding to 60 unique _censored_ words (not appropriate for class, thus bleeped out), with `word_1` representing a placeholder for death (I could have reassigned these to have `NA` values). [^afterclass]

 The final column, `minutes_in`, is a numeric/float column, which indicates how many minutes into the movie the event occurs, with  values extending between 0.4 to 160.4.

+[^afterclass]: This data set was cleaned up from one that was used in a [FiveThirtyEight.com](http://FiveThirtyEight.com) article, which you can try to find yourself after class.

 **Example: Prediction, revisited**